tavoz7/RinBot/README.md

 Fill out the fields that are presented to you, or press enter for each one to skip this step.

+Import the discord.js library to the project:

+`$ npm install discord.js --save`

 Then, open up index.js and fill in your bot token in the nessecary fields, and make changes to what the bot says and does.